microsoft/DiskANN/workflows/dynamic_index.md

 ./tests/utils/fvecs_to_bin data/sift/sift_query.fvecs data/sift/sift_query.fbin
 ```

 The example below tests the following scenario: using a file with 100000 points, the first 50000 points are used to initially build the index.
-Then, the first 25000 points are deleted from the index, while the next 25000 points (i.e. points 50001 to 75000) are concurrently inserted into the index.
-Note that the memory index should be built **before** calculating the ground truth, since the memory index returns the slice of the sift100K dataset that was used to build the final graph (that is, points 25001-75000 in the original index.)
+Then, the first 25000 points are deleted from the index, while an additional 25000 points (i.e. points 50001 to 75000) are concurrently inserted into the index.
+Note that the memory index should be built **before** calculating the ground truth, since the memory index returns the slice of the sift100K dataset that was used to build the final graph (that is, points 25001-75000 in the original index).
 ```bash
 ./tests/build_memory_index  --data_type float --dist_fn l2 --data_path data/sift/sift_learn.fbin --index_path_prefix data/sift/index_sift_learn_dynamic -R 32 -L 50 --alpha 1.2 --T 16 --points_to_skip 0 --max_points_to_insert 75000 --beginning_index_size 25000 --points_per_checkpoint 10000 --checkpoints_per_snapshot 0 --points_to_delete_from_beginning 25000 --do_concurrent true
 ./tests/utils/compute_groundtruth  --data_type float --dist_fn l2 --base_file data/sift/index_sift_learn_dynamic.data --query_file  data/sift/sift_query.fbin --gt_file data/sift/sift_query_learn_dynamic_gt100 --K 100